ji24077/ji24077/README.md

 🌱 I’m currently Studying Computer Science and Statistics at the University of Toronto.

-💞️ This Fall, I'm diving deep into Graduate Advanced Machine Learning, Computational Finance, and Big Data analysis at the University of Toronto.
+💞️ This Winter, I'm diving deep into Graduate Advanced Machine Learning, Computational Finance, and Big Data analysis at the University of Toronto.

 📫 Reach out to me via email at yhs24077@gmail.com.